The perfect “muscle building workout” is not what you think it is.

 And then over the course of the year, with a specific muscle building workout designed for his body, he increased his lean mass and gain 13 pounds of muscle (from his starting point), all while dropping 4 percent body fat.

-Don’t forget: this happen at 44 years of age and with more than 20 years of training.
+Don’t forget: this happens at 44 years of age and with more than 20 years of training.

 Extreme by all measures?
 Yes.
 I wouldn’t call Paul’s results ordinary.
 In fact, they are far from average for someone with his lifting experience.